IAmThe2ndHuman/imaginetextinganddriving/README.md

 ### Training the model
 1. [Follow this guide to install Tensorflow on the Jetson Nano](https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html)
 2. [Download the dataset here](https://drive.google.com/file/d/1LJQSB9yx0qGXZS0NUrPvpJCI2wh6FPtC/view?usp=sharing) and place it in the root directory of this project.
+3. Run `pip3 install pillow`
-3. Run `python3 train.py` and wait for training to complete.
+4. Run `python3 train.py` and wait for training to complete.

 ### Picking the best model
 The script `train.py` will create a new model and store it in `checkpoints/` after every epoch and